iron-io/docs/mq/reference/environment/index.md

 ### Message Constraints
-The basic message handling operation is put-get-delete.
-Messages are put on the queue by senders.
-The messages can have delays associated with them.
-If included, the message is not made available on the queue until the delay is up (default is 0 or no delay).
-Receivers get one or more messages (up to 100).
-Once the receive is done processing a message, it deletes it.
-If a message is not deleted prior to the timeout (default 60sec), it is put back on the queue.
-Messages on the queue will expire after a certain amount of time (default is 7 days).

 <table class="reference">
 <tr><th style="width: 16%;">Message Var</th><th style="width: 15%;">Default</th><th style="width: 15%;">Maximum</th><th style="width: 54%;">Notes</th></tr>
 <tr><td>Message Size</td><td>--</td><td>64KB</td><td>Includes header (token, delay, timeout, expiration).</td></tr>